Hexagon-Midis/The-Helper-1.3.58/README.md

 This is just in case if The Helper unexpectly doesn't run the THSE setup file...

-# Copyright © Hexagon Midis 2020, The Helper 2020
+# Copyright © Hexagon Midis 2020